 • Flavors and extracts are very important, and they can make or break desserts.There are so many different tasting flavors for the same flavor!
 Just like everyone has a little different opinion, the companies making these flavors feel the same way as well.
 Which is why one cherry extract may be amazing, and another may be terrible.
 So, make sure you are buying flavors and extracts you actually like the flavor or, and if you don't, then don't be afraid to try another brand!
 The cherry flavor I use can be found here.

 • It is very important to whisk the marshmallows until they are fairly stiff.
 If they are runny and fall off the whisk immediately, then they need more whisking!
 They should feel fluffy like a spreadable fluff consistency.

 • Coloring them is totally optional.
-I love making them pastel, and I use ColorKitchen to do that, as their dyes are made with vegetables.
+I love making them pastel, and I use Suncore Foods to do that, as their dyes are organic and made with vegetables.
 You can find the pink here.

 • I like to make marshmallows miniature because I still don't eat very many of them, haha.
 You can also leave these larger and stop cutting when you have 24 squares, and not cut them into the 4 minis from there.